VladimirBeauge/CPU-Ping-Reporter/README.md

 ### This should compare the CPU usage of the machine doing a flood ping to random IPs at both home and school network
 1. Run mpstat on machine A and B for 10 minutes to collect data on CPU behavior
 2. Use hping3 on machine A and B for 2 hours to flood random IPs
-3. Run mpstat on machine A and B for 10 minutes to collect data on CPU behavior
+3. Keep runing mpstat on machine A and B for 10 minutes to collect data on CPU behavior

 ## Experiment 2
 ### This should compare the CPU usage of the machine doing the pinging at 3 large packet sizes at both home and school network
 1. Run mpstat on machine A and B for 10 minutes to collect data on CPU behavior
 2. Use ping on machine A and B for 2 hours to hit random IPs at 3 packet sizes: 21833, 43666, and 65500
-3. Run mpstat on machine A and B for 10 minutes to collect data on CPU behavior
+3. Keep runing mpstat on machine A and B for 10 minutes to collect data on CPU behavior

 ## Experiment 3
 ### This should compare the CPU usage of the machine while getting flooded by pings at both home and school network
 1. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
 2. Use hping3 on machine A and B for 2 hours to flood machine C
-3. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
+3. Keep runing mpstat on machine C for 10 minutes to collect data on CPU behavior

 ## Experiemnt 4
 ### This should compare the CPU usage of the machine while getting pinged by 3 packet sizes at both home and school network
 1. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
 2. Use ping on machine A and B for 2 hours to hit random IPs at 3 packet sizes: 21833, 43666, and 65500
-3. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
+3. Keep runing mpstat on machine C for 10 minutes to collect data on CPU behavior

 ## Experiment 5
-### This should compare the CPU usuage of the machine while getting pinged by kali linux botnet tool "script kiddie stuff"
+### This should compare the CPU usuage of the machine while getting a DDOSed "script kiddie stuff"
 1. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
-2. Use ... on
+2. Use metasploit on machine C for 2 hours (https://www.youtube.com/watch?v=yxAhrUAvjo0)
-1. Run mpstat on machine C for 10 minutes to collect data on CPU behavior
+3. Keep runing mpstat on machine C for 10 minutes to collect data on CPU behavior

 ## Results
 TBA

 ## Networks
 ### Home
+1. Isolated very few devices running
+2. ... find ip type

 ### School
+1. Crowded used by entire school
+2. ... find ip type

 ## Machines
 ### (A) ubun-64-digO